An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Numerical experiments

-In Figure \ref{fig:Euler} we show the results of the simulation.
-We observe the formation of a circular shock wave traveling with an outward direction, followed by a contact discontinuity that moves also in an outward direction, and by a rarefaction wave that moves inwards.
-We see that all three waves are properly resolved by the mesh, and most notably the contact discontinuity, despite the lower order of accuracy of the numerical scheme that we have adopted.
-Note also that the transition areas between the waves are resolved by the highest level of refinement.
+In Figure~\ref{fig:Euler} we show the results of the simulation.
+We observe the formation of a circular shock wave travelling in an outward direction, followed by a contact discontinuity that also moves outwards, and by a rarefaction wave that moves inwards.
+We see that all three waves are properly resolved by the mesh, most notably the contact discontinuity, despite the lower order of accuracy of the numerical scheme that we have adopted.
+Note also that the transition areas between the waves are resolved by the highest refinement level.